Examo

 Fiscal and monetary policy are core Section B evaluate topics; expansionary vs contractionary, tools and limitations tested consistently.

-Governments have three main toolkits for managing the economy.
-Each is set by different people and works through different mechanisms.
+Governments and central banks have two main demand-side toolkits for managing the economy.
+Each is set by different people and works through different mechanisms, but both ultimately act on (total spending in the economy).

 Policy familyWho controls itMain toolsActs on